fjahr/lightning-mw/00-introduction.md

    * _See related: closing transaction, funding transaction, penalty transaction_

 * *Commitment revocation private key*:
-   * Every *commitment transaction* has a unique commitment revocation private-key value that allows the other *peer* to spend all outputs
+   * Every *commitment transaction* has a unique commitment revocation pre-image value that allows the other *peer* to spend all outputs
-    immediately: revealing this key is how old commitment transactions are revoked.
-To support revocation, each output of the commitment transaction refers to the commitment revocation public key.
+    immediately: revealing this value is how old commitment transactions are revoked.
+To support revocation, each output of the commitment transaction refers to the commitment revocation image.
    * _See container: commitment transaction_
-   * _See originator: per-commitment secret_

 * *Commitment transaction*:
    * A transaction that spends the *funding transaction*.
    Each *peer* holds the other peer's signature for this transaction, so that each always has a commitment transaction that it can spend.
 After a new commitment transaction is negotiated, the old one is *revoked*.
-   * _See parts: commitment number, commitment revocation private key, HTLC, per-commitment secret, outpoint_
+   * _See parts: commitment number, HTLC, outpoint_
    * _See related: closing transaction, funding transaction, penalty transaction_
    * _See types: revoked commitment transaction_